SillyTavern/SillyTavern-Docs/extensions/Chat vectorization.md

 To remove all the vectors for messages in the current chat, choose "Purge Vectors".

-!!
+!!!
 The controls for "Vectorize All" and "Purge Vectors" **within Chat vectorization** only affect the stored vectors for the current chat.
-However, there are identical buttons in File vectorization that affect the vectors for files in [Data Bank](/Usage/Core%20Concepts/Data%20Bank.md).
-Ensure that you are purging the vectors that you intend to purge. !!
+However, there are identical buttons in File vectorization that affect the vectors for files in Data Bank.
+Ensure that you are purging the vectors that you intend to purge.
+!!!

 ## Finding relevant messages to shuffle (vector retrieval)

 To find the most relevant messages in the chat history, the most recent messages are converted (vectorized) into a query vector.
 By default, the 2 most recent messages are used.
 To change this, change the value of "Query messages".
-This value is also used when finding relevant content from [Data Bank](/Usage/Core%20Concepts/Data%20Bank.md).
+This value is also used when finding relevant content from Data Bank.

 Past messages must have a relevance score of at least 25% to be included.
 You can change this with "Score threshold".
-The setting for score threshold is shared with [Data Bank](/Usage/Core%20Concepts/Data%20Bank.md).
+The setting for score threshold is shared with Data Bank.

 The 3 most relevant messages from chat history are shuffled.
 You can change this with "Insert#".